typhonjs-node-esdoc/esdoc-plugin-extends-replace/README.md

 As an alternate and the preferred all inclusive installation process please see [typhonjs-core-gulptasks](https://www.npmjs.com/package/typhonjs-core-gulptasks) for a NPM package which contains several pre-defined Gulp tasks for working with JSPM / SystemJS, ESLint and ESDoc generation with all available plugins including [esdoc-plugin-jspm](https://www.npmjs.com/package/esdoc-plugin-jspm), [esdoc-plugin-extends-replace](https://www.npmjs.com/package/esdoc-plugin-extends-replace), [esdoc-importpath-plugin](https://www.npmjs.com/package/esdoc-importpath-plugin]) & [esdoc-es7-plugin](https://www.npmjs.com/package/esdoc-es7-plugin) support.

-`esdoc-plugin-extends-replace` can be used independently of JSPM / SystemJS, but the sample below from `backbone-parse-es6-todos` shows the `esdoc.json` file that uses `esdoc-plugin-extends-replace` and [esdoc-plugin-jspm](https://www.npmjs.com/package/esdoc-plugin-jspm).
+`esdoc-plugin-extends-replace` can be used independently of JSPM / SystemJS, but the sample below from `backbone-parse-es6-todos` shows the `.esdocrc` file that uses `esdoc-plugin-extends-replace` and [esdoc-plugin-jspm](https://www.npmjs.com/package/esdoc-plugin-jspm).

 Please refer to this repo that is using this plugin to generate end to end documentation: https://github.com/typhonjs-demos/backbone-parse-es6-todos

 ```
-This is the esdoc.json configuration file for the above repo:
+This is the .esdocrc configuration file for the above repo:
 {
    "title": "backbone-parse-es6-todos",
    "source": "site",